Karthik369270/husky-a300-isaac-sim/docs/WRITEUP.md

 arguments rather than read back from the command's return value, and the actual path differed.
 Using the returned prim fixed it.

-Every graph-building function in `ros_graphs.py` and `sensors.py` catches exceptions and dumps every attribute on the failing node with its resolved type.
+The sensor graph builders in `sensors.py`, and the relationship-setting helper in `ros_graphs.py`, catch exceptions and dump every attribute on the failing node with its resolved type.
 That diagnostic turned each of these from a guessing game into a single iteration, which mattered given the work was on metered hardware.

 ---

 ## Limitations

-Enumerated in the README under *Limitations*.
+Enumerated in full in the README.
 The ones worth emphasising:

-The **container recipe was never executed** — the development environment is itself a container without nested Docker support.
+The **container recipe was never executed** — the development environment is itself a container without nested Docker support, and the only local machine has 6 GB of VRAM against Isaac Sim's 16 GB minimum.
 It is provided as written and labelled as untested rather than claimed as working.

+The **LiDAR uses a generic rotary profile.** This build ships no Ouster OS1 configuration — `omni.sensors.nv.common/data/lidar/` contains Hesai, Velodyne, Luminar and `Example_*` profiles, but no OS1. `Example_Rotary` is used instead.
+The mount pose and `frame_id` are those of the OS1 as specified; the beam pattern is not.
+Motion distortion is also disabled (`MotionBVH for lidar model not enabled`), so returns are instantaneous rather than smeared across the sweep.

-The **camera image is dark** because the optical frame sits against the sensor arch enclosure.
-The topic, rate, frame and calibration are all correct; what the camera sees is largely the robot's own geometry.
+The **camera image is dark** because the optical frame sits against the sensor arch enclosure, so the camera renders largely the robot's own geometry.
+The topic, rate, frame and calibration are all correct; what it sees is not useful.

-The **IMU bonus is not implemented.** Isaac Sim 5.1 registers no `ROS2PublishImu` node, so it requires an IMU sensor wired to the generic `ROS2Publisher` with an explicit message type.
-Given a finite budget, an honest and complete write-up was judged more valuable than two additional points.
+The **IMU bonus is not implemented.** Isaac Sim 5.1 registers no `ROS2PublishImu` node, so it requires an IMU sensor from `isaacsim.sensors.physics` wired to the generic `ROS2Publisher` with an explicit message type — a different pattern from the render-product-plus-helper approach that the camera and LiDAR share.
+The mount frame is already resolved; only the publisher wiring remains.
+Given a finite budget on metered hardware, an honest and complete write-up was judged more valuable than two additional points.

 ---